bennie/montage/README.md

 1. Copy an image you want to montage to "data/goal.png"

-2. Edit "resizer.py" and change the value of IMAGEDIR to your directory of source images.
+2. Edit "comfig.yaml" and change the value of 'imagedir' to your directory of source images.

 3. Run "make"